Somanath-KC/Trivia-API/backend/README.md

 - Fetches an array containing names of categories
 - Request Arguments: None
-- Returns an object with success value, categories and total categories
+- Returns a JSON object with success value, categories and total categories

 Sample Output
 ```